Language: EN

 EEPROM.Get(address, variable)

-EEPROM.Update(address, variable) //Updates the value of a variable, that is, first it reads it, and only writes it if its value is different from the one we are going to save.
-This helps reduce the number of writes, and extend the life of the memory.
+EEPROM.Update(address, variable) //Updates the value of a variable, that is, it first reads it, and only writes it if its value is different from the one we are going to store.
+This helps reduce the number of writes and extend the lifespan of the memory.

-The Put, Get, and Update functions take into account the size of the variable, and work even with variables and structures defined by us.
-However, we will have to take into account the size of the variable to know what the next address to write is, and avoid the variables “overlapping”.
+The Put, Get, and Update functions take into account the size of the variable and work even with variables and structures defined by us.
+However, we will need to keep track of the variable size to know the next address to write to, avoiding “overlapping” variables.

 In the first example, we use the EEPROM library to write 0 to the entire memory.
-In general, we will not use this type of code because it involves a writing operation in the entire memory, which, we remember, has a limited writing cycle.
+Generally, we will not use this type of code because it involves a write operation to the entire memory, which has a limited write cycle.

 #include <EEPROM.h>